lithdew/flatend/README.md

 Running multiple projects and want to reuse your code?
 Package it up as yet another microservice with Flatend, and have it seamlessly interact with all of your projects.

 As a matter of fact, one thing I find overly common is rewriting HTTP and WebSocket server/routing/middleware code over and over again.
-Flatend comes pre-packaged with a fast, scalable, highly-configurable production-ready HTTP server written in Go with LetsEncrypt support.
+Flatend comes prepackaged with a fast, scalable, highly-configurable production-ready HTTP server written in Go with LetsEncrypt support.

 ### Zero vendor lock-in and barriers.